nerodize/swa_ws21_JZ/README.md

 # swa_ws21_JZ
-Fundamental code examples for the kotlin parts
+Fundamental code examples for the kotlin parts of SWA